KeanDelly/KeanDelly.com/_personal_projects/portfolio_website.md

 * RSS

 ## Lessons Learned
-The biggest lessons learned on this project were how to use Ruby, Ruby Gems and the importance of being able to debug command line errors.
+I would argue no large lessons have been learned so far for this project, in terms of general development things have gone quite smoothly.However in terms of skills they have developed well.
+I have used Ruby, Ruby Gems and Github Pages for the first time.
+Hopefully quite successfully, only time will tell as the content of the site fills out.

 ## Future Developments

-Having added the majority of previous work to the site, I am happy with the look and content of the site.
-As such I dont think there is a current need to develop the site further.
-This will allow me to work on new projects using the skills and abilities reflected upon in the sites creation.
-As such, updates will continue with the addition of new work, or ammendments to prior work.
+As previously stated, being happy with the look of the site, the main future developement is to fill out the content of previous projects.